Happy Favorite FoodieBook Friday! This recipe for Coffee Glazed Banana Scones was inspired by Ilona Andrews Innkeeper Series.

 - Bake for 20-25 minutes, or until they are lightly browned, or spring back when you press on them.
 I like mine a little crispy on the outside, so I bake mine closer to 425°.

-- After the scones have cooled, add 1 tbsp espresso powder to a cup of powdered sugar and stir to combine.
+- After the scones have cooled, add ½-¾ tbsp espresso powder to a cup of powdered sugar and stir to combine. *If using larger granules of instant coffee, mix the coffee with the water first.

-- Stir in 1 tbsp water and stir until smooth.
-You may need to add more water until it's a thick consistency, but just thin enough to drizzle it over the cooled scones.
+- Stir in water until smooth.
+You may need to add more water.
+It should be just thin enough to drizzle it over the cooled scones.
 Or, you can dip the tops of the individual scones in the glaze.
+These are best served fresh.
+Store in the refrigerator.

 What are you reading?
 Have you been inspired to cook anything after reading a good book?
 If so, I want to know all about it!